arvigeus/AZ-204/Topics/App Service.md

 | Deployment logging      | Windows, Linux | App Service file system                            | Logs for when you publish content to an app.                                                                                       |

 The _App Service file system_ option is for temporary debugging purposes, and turns itself off in 12 hours.
-_The Blob_ option is for long-term logging, includes additional information.
-Only available for .Net application.
+_The Blob_ option is for long-term logging, includes additional information. .Net apps only.

-`az webapp log config --application-logging {azureblobstorage, filesystem, off} --name MyWebapp --resource-group MyResourceGroup`
+`az webapp log config --application-logging {azureblobstorage, filesystem, off} --name MyWebapp --resource-group $resourceGroup`

 Accessing log files: